Redbud Players to host virtual theater camp

-Due to the coronavirus pandemic, Redbud Players are moving the annual kids theater camp online this summer.
+Due to the coronavirus pandemic, Redbud Players will move its annual kids theater camp online this summer.

-The camp will cost $30 for families with one child participating, $50 for families with two children participating, and $70 for families with three or more children participating.
-The cost includes a drama kit/goody bag for each student.
-Discounts will be available to families in need.
+Cost is $30 for families with one child participating, $50 for families with two children participating, and $70 for families with three or more children participating, and includes a drama kit/goody bag for each student.
+Discounts available to families in need.

 The director will be Cori Elder, a member of Redbud Players and the owner of All About the Drama, a local organization that offers drama camps, classes, parties, and private lessons for children.

-For more information and registration, visit facebook.com/columbusredbudplayers, or corissaleigh@live.com.
-Then mail the form and fee to Redbud Players Inc., P.O.
-Box 103, Columbus, WI 53925 by July 20.
+To register, complete the form at facebook.com/columbusredbudplayers, then mail it with the fee by July 20 to Redbud Players Inc., P.O.
+Box 103, Columbus, WI 53925.

 Be the first to know